Pricing Your Artwork Doesn’t Need to be Scary

-If you are already an accomplished artist with many sales under your belt–this post probably isn’t for you, but I would love your feedback on the formula to see it if is accurate to your experiences.
+If you are already an accomplished artist with many sales under your belt, this post probably isn’t for you, but I would love your feedback on the formula to see it if is accurate to your experiences.

-The Basic Formula I Use For PricinG Art
+The Basic Formula I Use For Pricing Art

 Length x Width x Price per Square Inch

 This formula is really common in the art world, but figuring out the right price per square inch can be a bit confusing.
-Lucky for you, I’ve created an assessment that will help you figure out the right price.

-How to find the Right Price
+How to find the Right Price Per Square Inch

 For the rest of us, we will likely need to work our way up until we can charge enough to make a living.
 Think of new musicians before they are recognized by a large label.
 I bet they are playing shows in a dingy bar and getting paid barely enough to cover gas.
 Making a creative income often involves proving your worth and being willing to start at the bottom